mysociety/fms-endpoint/README.md

 If you're familiar with PHP CodePoint (or possibly just PHP!) you might be able to get things going just by dropping the repository somewhere under your server root.
+(In fact, for a super quickstart, set up your webserver so that `web/` *is* the server root).

-The FMS-endpoint home page will provide diagnostics even if you've not got the database running, so try hitting that as soon as you get going.
+The FMS-endpoint root page will provide diagnostics even if you've not got the database running, so try hitting that as soon as you get going.

-Remember to see documentation/INSTALL.md for details.
+Remember to see `documentation/INSTALL.md` for details.
 If the home page seems OK, try clicking on __Main site__ and logging in as the default out-of-the-box
 administrator:

-* username: admin@example.com
+  * username: `admin@example.com`
-* password: password
+  * password: `password`

-Remember you need to change these values as soon as you're logged in.
-The home page will tell you how (until you've done it).
+You must to change these values as soon as you're logged in!
+The root page will tell you how (until you've done it).

 Licensing